It’s the Christmas season: time to remember the self-care gifts we need to give ourselves

 It’s also a time of the year when I like to think about the self-care gifts that I’ve given myself.
 How have I made sure I nourished myself?

-But there are also three essential self-care gifts that I’ve recently added to my life and that I’d like to share with you.
+There are also three essential self-care gifts that I’ve recently added to my life and that I’d like to share with you.
 More sleep (sensational!), Yin Yoga and Contemplative Photography.

-Three essential self-care gifts I’ve indulged in this year
+Four essential self-care gifts I’ve indulged in this year

 Yin Yoga is a cooling, quiet practice of long-held floor poses.
 What I love about it, is the emphasis on cultivating contemplative stillness.
 We typically hold poses from 3 to up to 7 minutes.
 Trying to stay with your comfortable edge while your hips are talking to you, can be as challenging as a Vipassana meditation.
 But it’s worth it.
 Staying present with whatever arises can teach us a lot about who we are.